megumi2414/megumi2414.github.io/README.md

   google_analytics: "<YOUR GOOGLE ANALYTICS KEY, e.g, UA-xxxxxx-x>"
 ```

-Similarly, CNZZ can be added with the following configuration in `_config.yaml`
+二十、Similarly, CNZZ can be added with the following configuration in `_config.yaml`

 ```yaml
 tracker:
   cnzz: "<YOUR CNZZ ANALYTICS KEY, e.g., xxxxxxxx>"
 ```

-Application Insights can be added with the following configuration in `_config.yaml`
+二十一、Application Insights can be added with the following configuration in `_config.yaml`

 ```yaml
 tracker: